 Dudley Carter, a Canadian lumberjack, timber cruiser, surveyor, and sculptor, worked in the center pit of the Art in Action program of the 1940 Golden Gate International Exposition.
 The area was bracketed at two ends by Swiss artist Herman Volz’s mosaic Organic and Inorganic Science murals and Diego Rivera’s Pan American Unity mural.
 (See: Golden Gate International Exposition)

 There must have been an instantaneous rapport between Dudley Carter and Diego Rivera.
 Upon arriving in San Francisco, the Mexican artist immediately featured Dudley in the center of the mural design.
-A survey of Mexican sculptor Mardonio Magana’s work offers a reason.
-Diego also featured him in the mural and helped support Magana’s art, very much as Albert Bender had supported Diego’s.
+A survey of Mexican sculptor Mardonio Magaña’s work offers a reason.
+Diego also featured him in the mural and helped support Magaña’s art, very much as San Francisco's Albert Bender had supported Diego’s.
 Both worker/sculptors had a straight forward technique, which invoked art from the north American continent.
 (See: Photo Gallery, Image 1)

-In the name of pan American unity Diego and Dudley thought of working together to create art for the Pan American highway.
+In the name of pan American unity Diego and Dudley also thought of working together to create art for the 19,000 mile Pan American Highway.

 Dudley, who lived to be over 100 years old, returned to City College in 1983 to clean up the coats of red paint, the school color, which students had applied to the Ram.
 (See: Photo Gallery: Restoring the Ram)